l-x-x/l-x-x.github.io/publications/README.md

 The complete list of papers can be found through [INSPIRE-HEP](https://inspirehep.net/authors/1249668?ui-citation-summary=true).
 Selected publications since 2015 are listed below:

 ### 2024
-- An-Ping Chen, Xiaohui Liu and Yan-Qing Ma, Shedding light on hadronization by quarkonium energy correlator, Accepted by **Phys.
-Rev. Lett.**
+- An-Ping Chen, Xiaohui Liu, and Yan-Qing Ma, Shedding light on hadronization by quarkonium energy correlator, **Phys.
+Rev. Lett.** 133, 191901 (2024).

 ### 2023